tommccoy1/meta-learning-linguistic-biases/README.md

 python make_tasks.py --n_train 20000 --n_dev 500 --n_test 1000 --n_train_tasks_per_ranking 0 --n_dev_tasks_per_ranking 0 --n_test_tasks_per_ranking 10 --ranking_prefix yonc --output_prefix all_shuffle_aio --constraints yonc --aio_shuffle no_nc_io_correspondences.txt,no_yc_io_correspondences.txt,yo_nc_io_correspondences.txt,yo_yc_io_correspondences.txt
 ```

-(E) Tasks used for the poverty-of-the-stimulus evaluation with all new phonemes
+### (D) Tasks used for the poverty-of-the-stimulus evaluation with all new phonemes
 ```
 python make_tasks.py --n_train 20000 --n_dev 500 --n_test 1000 --ranking_prefix yonc --constraints yonc --output_prefix pos_new_phonemes --test_all_new True --n_train_tasks_per_ranking 0 --n_dev_tasks_per_ranking 0 --n_test_tasks_per_ranking 10
 ```

-(F) Tasks used for the poverty-of-the-stimulus evaluation of generalization to a novel length
+### (E) Tasks used for the poverty-of-the-stimulus evaluation of generalization to a novel length
 ```
 python make_tasks_imp.py --n_train 20000 --n_dev 500 --n_test 1000 --output_prefix pos_length --constraints yonc --implication_type length
 python make_tasks_imp.py --n_train 20000 --n_dev 500 --n_test 1000 --output_prefix pos_length6 --constraints yonc --implication_type length6
 ```

-(G) Tasks for the poverty-of-the-stimulus evaluation with implicational universals
+### (F) Tasks for the poverty-of-the-stimulus evaluation with implicational universals
 ```
 python make_tasks_imp.py --n_train 20000 --n_dev 500 --n_test 1000 --output_prefix pos_imp --constraints yonc --implication_type one
 ```
+### Verifying that the datasets were generated properly

 The above lines of code should exactly recreate the datasets that we used in the paper because the random seed has been set to ensure replicability.
 To verify that this is working properly, here are some checks you can perform on `yonc.train`, `yonc.dev`, and `yonc.test`, which are the outputs of (A):